rocky/python-uncompyle6/.github/ISSUE_TEMPLATE/bug-report.md

 are trying to solve that involve the use of uncompyle6 along the way, although I may be more tolerent of this if you sponsor the project.

+Bugs are also not for general or novice kind help on how to install this Python program in your environment in the way you would like to have it set up, or how to interpret a Python traceback e.g. that winds up saying Python X.Y.Z is not supported.

+For these kinds of things, you will save yourself time by asking instead on forums like StackOverflow that are geared to helping people for such general or novice kinds questions and tasks.
+And unless you are a sponsor of the project, if your question seems to be of this category, the issue may just be closed.

 Also, the unless you are a sponsor of the project, it may take a while, maybe a week or so, before the bug report is noticed, let alone acted upon.